-Social Worker 1: This is the entry/trainee-level classification in the Social Worker class series.
+Working under close supervision, Social Worker I: This is the entry/trainee-class-level classification in the professional-Social Worker class_series.
 Employees in this class are learning casework methods, procedures, and policies, and carry a limited non-complex social services caseload under close supervision and receive in-service training; are given close and constant supervision while learning social work principles, social service programs, basic case work methods and techniques, and departmental rules, regulations, and procedures.
-Typical assignments are within child welfare and adult services programs; however, at the Agency's discretion, positions may be assigned to employment services to perform social services case work for employment services clients as required by department needs.
+Typical assignments are within child welfare and adult services programs; however, at the agency'sAgency's discretion, positions may be assigned to employment services to perform social services case work for employment services clients as required by department needs.
 As requisite skill and knowledge is developed, greater independence and the full scope of responsibility is exercised.
+Unless a position is permanently allocated to the Social Worker I level due to the nature of the work, employees are expected to advance to the Social Worker II after one year of satisfactory performance at the trainee level.